Home Library Translate

 Why People Give

-Findings from Gilmore Research provides these statistics:
+Findings from Gilmore Research provide these statistics:

 ● 60 percent will give when asked by someone they know well